ma-04/ansible-role-initial-setup/README.md

 - setup iptables/nftables firewall
 - Setup fail2ban
 - Setup wireguard (private keys needs to be genarated beforehand)
+    - Setup internal dns resolution for all hosts in the wireguard network (Usefull for docker swarm, kubernetes, etc)
 - Install Docker and docker-compose and add user to docker group
 - Setup prometheus node exporter service